xiaobaozidi/Lysofuzzing/README.md

 The `magma_dgf` currently supports multiple DGFs, including **Lyso**, **Titan**, **SelectFuzz**, **AFLGo**, and **FishFuzz**.
 One challenge in evaluating DGFs is that they often use different benchmarks, making it difficult to compare their effectiveness.
+Another challenge is that setting up the fuzzing environment for DGFs can be complex and time-consuming.

+The `magma_dgf` aims to address these issues by providing a unified and ready-to-use environment.
-Our goal is to integrate more DGFs into a standardized benchmark, so feel free to contribute additional ones.
+Our goal is to integrate more DGFs into a standardized benchmark (i.e., Magma), so feel free to contribute additional ones.

+To add a new DGF to `magma_dgf`, place it under `magma_dgf/fuzzers` and follow the standard structure by providing:
+- `build.sh`
+- `fetch.sh`
+- `findings.sh`
+- `instrument.sh`
+- `preinstall.sh`
+- `runonce.sh`
+- `run.sh`
+- Any additional logic or scripts specific to the new DGF

 ## 3. Lyso Structure
 ```
 lyso
 ├── build.sh
-├── compilei_fuzzer.sh
+├── compile_fuzzer.sh
 ├── fetch.sh
 ├── findings.sh
 ├── instrument.sh